 We rode through the middle of the street, not worrying about any oncoming traffic.
 At the end of the street we lived on, we took a sharp right in the direction of our school, which was only about two to three blocks from our home.
 I shivered slightly as we rode along, a heavy chill clinging to the morning air around us.

 About a block from the school, we pulled over along the side of a small building.
 The sign on the front read “Laundromat” in a faded blue font.
 As we approached the front door, my brother stopped and fished around in the pockets of his jacket, pulling out some loose coins.
-He picked a few out and handed them to me, about fifteen cents.
+He picked a few out and handed them to me, about twenty-five cents.

 We entered the building and walked to the back, where there was a counter and a service window.
 A woman was on the other side of the window, possibly arranging some of the items held within.
 My brother reached up and knocked on the window.
 The woman looked down at us and smiled, sliding the window open.
 She was obviously still tired, and she spoke softly.
 “What can I help you kids with this morning?”, she asked.